deepshika196/deepshika196/README.md

 # 👩‍💻 About Me

-Hi, I’m **Deepshika D**, a final-year Computer Science Engineering student at VIT Chennai, specializing in **Artificial Intelligence, Machine Learning, and Robotics**.
+Hi, I’m **Deepshika D**, a final-year Computer Science Engineering student, specializing in **Artificial Intelligence and Robotics**.
 My journey blends strong academic performance with hands-on experience in building intelligent systems, automation workflows, and data-driven solutions.

 I thrive at the intersection of **AI research, robotics, and practical problem-solving**, with a proven track record of developing impactful projects such as:
 - 🚁 **Zero-Shot UAV Landing Zone Detection** using YOLOv12 and transformer-based vision-language models (mAP@0.5 = 0.96).